 Chantal Wright is Associate Professor.
-She convenes the MA in Literary Translation Studies (MALTS) and is the admissions tutor for MALTS and the PhD in Translation Studies.
+She convenes the MA in Literary Translation Studies (MALTS) and the MA in Writing (MAW) and is the admissions tutor for MALTS and the PhD in Translation Studies.
 Chantal Wright is also a literary translator working from German and French into English: in 2012 she was awarded the inaugural Cliff Becker Book Prize in Translation and she has twice been shortlisted for the Marsh Award for Children’s Literature in Translation, in 2011 and 2015.
 Her translation of Milena Baisch's children's book Anton and Piranha was an IBBY 2016 UK Honour Book.
 Chantal Wright is the coordinator of The Warwick Prize for Women in Translation.

 My research interests lie with the theory and practice of literary translation; stylistics; exophonic, migrant and intercultural literature; and the translation of children's and young adult literature.
 My translation of Antoine Berman’s L’Âge de la traduction, Berman’s posthumously published commentary on Walter Benjamin’s ‘The Task of the Translator’, was published by Routledge in July 2018.
 I am part of a team of translators working on the translation of Henri Meschonnic's critical texts for a new reader of his work to be published by Edinburgh University Press in 2019.